Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: Introduction

-Recently, sparse Bayesian learning (SBL) has become a very popular method for recovering sparse signals \cite{tipping2001sparse,ji2008bayesian,wipf2004sparse}, which adopts a hierarchical sparsity-enforcing prior to characterize the sparse signal from a Bayesian perspective.
-The SBL-based framework can include the $l_1$-norm minimization as a special case if we assign a Laplace prior for the signal-of-interest (SOI) \cite{ji2008bayesian,wipf2004sparse}, and it does not require the prior knowledge about the sparsity level, noise variance, and dictionary mismatch, since it has an inherent learning capability through the Bayesian inference.
+Recently, sparse Bayesian learning (SBL) has become a very popular method for recovering sparse signals \cite{tipping2001sparse,ji2008bayesian,wipf2004sparse,xue2018new}, which adopts a hierarchical sparsity-enforcing prior to characterize the sparse signal from a Bayesian perspective.
+Compared with the $l_1$-norm minimization, the SBL-based framework can provide high flexibility to tackle the minimum $l_0$-norm problem \cite{ji2008bayesian,wipf2004sparse}, and it does not require the prior knowledge about the sparsity level, noise variance, and dictionary mismatch, since it has an inherent learning capability through the Bayesian inference.
 Furthermore, it can provide a flexible way to deal with a variety of sparsity structures and/or modeling mismatches.
 For example, burst-sparsity structure was exploited from the perspective of SBL to enhance the performance of sparse signal recovery in \cite{fang2015pattern,fang2016two,dai2019non}.
+Some structure-aware SBL methods or compressed sensing (CS) methods were also proposed to enhance the performance of sparse signal recovery \cite{liu2016exploiting,liu2018structure}.
 The problem of joint signal recovery and common-sparsity grouping was first tackled in \cite{wang2016novel}, and then a more general sparsity model that has outliers deviated from the common-sparsity pattern was addressed in \cite{dai2019joint}.
-Dictionary refinement SBL-based methods for coping with modeling mismatches can be found in \cite{yang2013off,hu2012compressed,liu2013unified,dai2017root}.
+Dictionary refinement SBL-based methods for coping with modeling mismatches can be found in \cite{yang2013off,hu2012compressed,liu2013unified}.
 All these studies have demonstrated that the SBL-based framework can significantly improve the recovery performance in many practical scenarios, if more sophisticated sparsity structures and/or dictionary refinement techniques are exploited.

 On the other hand, reconstructing discrete signals from incomplete linear measurements is also an important problem in signal processing.
 Discrete signals taking values in a finite alphabet are very common in wireless communications, e.g., generalized spatial modulation \cite{liu2014denoising}, multiuser detection \cite{sasahara2017multiuser}, and cognitive spectrum sensing \cite{axell2012spectrum}, as well as discrete-valued image reconstruction \cite{duarte2008single,tuysuzoglu2015graph}.
 Since reconstructing an unknown discrete signal has a combinatorial nature, it will bring a NP-hard optimization problem whose computational time is exponential \cite{nagahara2015discrete}.
 If the discrete signal is sparse, we may apply a CS algorithm to obtain a sparse solution, and then project the solution onto the discrete set as in \cite{sparrer2014adapting}, but the performance of such separated operation is not optimal.
 Combining the sparsity and finite-alphabet property can improve the reconstruction performance \cite{tian2009detection,souto2017efficient,shim2014sparse}.
 However, applying any existing CS algorithms to discrete signal reconstruction requires an additional assumption about the finite alphabet, i.e., the finite alphabet should necessarily contain zero with a much higher probability than other entries of the finite alphabet.
 Such assumption about the finite alphabet may not always be valid in practice.